The Friends of the Petawawa Research Forest have created an Arboretum at the PRF.

 We have been purchasing, collecting, propagating, growing, and planting trees, mostly tree species which were not already on site.
 We have been arranging them for handy comparisons, with identification labels that include QR Codes linking to species information on the internet.
-We started planting in the spring of 2013; after eight seasons we have planted 181 trees of 82 species.
+We started planting in the spring of 2013; after nine seasons we have planted 183 trees of 83 species.
 We intend to add more.

 We want to showcase the trees native to Renfrew County and the Great Lakes-St. Lawrence Forest Region.
 But we will also have trees from other geographic regions: southern species, western North American conifers, and a few European and Asian species of interest to forestry.